Ezequiel92/GADGETPlotting/README.md

 # GADGET Plotting

-Script to generate figures, GIFs and videos from the data produce by a GAGET3/4 simulation.
+Julia script for creating figures, GIFs and videos from the data produce by a GAGET3/4 simulation.

 - It only works with the traditional output format (binary data) which is the default in GADGET3 (SnapFormat=1) and a compatibility option in GADGET4 (legacy format selected with SnapFormat=1 too).
 - It is just a script intended to be included as is (`include("GADGETPlotting.jl")`), it is not a module nor a package.